IXI90/IXI90.github.io/_posts/2017-09-27-PolicyGradient.md

 One very famous testing domain in RL is the Mountain Car problem.
 Here, the agent controls a small, under-powered car in a 2D-world.
 At the beginning of an episode the car is placed in a valley (designated start state $s_0$) and the goal is to get on top of the rightmost hill.
 Due to the weak engine of the car, the agent can not directly accelerate up the steep slope of the right hill.
 Instead it has to first drive up the opposite hill and then use the additional power of the downswing to get to the target location.

  <img src="https://raw.githubusercontent.com/IXI90/IXI90.github.io/master/MountainCar.png" width="300" height="170" />

+The aim is now to apply the algorithm described above with pseudocode to this problem.
+Every state of this (OpenAI Gym) environment is represented by two scalar values, namely position $P \in \[-1.2,0.6 \] and velocity $V \in \[ -0.07,0,07 \]$, i.e. we have a continuous state space.
+At every time step the agent can choose between three actions - push left, no push and push right.
+Besides, every episode